School Meeting and democratic structure

 YouTube: Sudbury Valley Judicial Committee

-Wicklow Sudbury School is a registered Irish charity (RCN 20151263)
+Wicklow Sudbury School is an association and a registered Irish charity (CHY 22018).

 Financing the school